 3. Why do American women not wear bras?
 This was of enormous interest to the Thai girls in my class (pun intended!).
 All Thai girls wear bras, all of the time.
 In fact, I have yet to see a Thai girl or woman not wearing a bra outside their home.

 The funny thing is, most Thai girls don’t really have much in the boob department, yet they still wear bras – often even padded bras to make them look more endowed.
-Even with tank tops or spaghetti strap tops, you will very rarely see a Thai girl without a bra.
+Even with tank tops or spaghetti strap tops, you will rarely see a Thai girl without a bra.

 5.Why do American women have casual sex with multiple partners?
 A recent study in Thailand showed that Thai women on average usually have no more than two sexual partners during their lifetime.
 Both of them are usually men they marry.
+(This, however, is changing in recent years for some Thai women).

-Almost 50% of Thai women are also virgins when they marry.
+Surprisingly, almost 50% of Thai women are also virgins when they marry.
 Seeing American women on TV having one-night stands, sex with many boyfriends, talking so openly about sex with their friends, well this just blows their minds!

 Again, I had to go back to the 1960s and we talked about how women gained their sexual freedom.
 Thai women don’t have that sexual freedom (Thai men definitely do!) and both Thai men and women like it that way.